beeatriz89/mars-surface-radiation-geant4/README.md

 The corresponding BibTeX entries are provided in [`references.bib`](references.bib).

+## Software

+* Geant4
+* Python

+## Author

+**Maria Beatriz Costa**

+MSc in Medical Physics
+Faculty of Sciences, University of Porto
+2026

+## License

 This project is licensed under the Apache License 2.0.
 See the `LICENSE` file for details.